Treatment Services – Townsend

-For patients who require going through detox for a pain pill dependency, Townsend can assist you or your loved ones with Outpatient Detox or Residential Detox services.
-Townsend’s medical team will ensure the patient undergoes his or her clinically appropriate detox process in a safe environment that includes medical monitoring and 24/7 supervision.
+For patients who require going through detox for pain pill dependency, Townsend can assist you or your loved ones with Outpatient Detox or Residential Detox services.
+Townsend’s medical team will ensure the patient undergoes the clinically appropriate detox process in a safe environment that includes medical monitoring and 24/7 supervision.

 Hydrocodone & Hydromorphone

 Other derivatives and semi-synthetic narcotics are also dangerous.
-Hydrocodone is a semi-synthetic narcotic that is derived from codeine but less powerful than oxycodone at equal doses.
+Hydrocodone is a semi-synthetic narcotic derived from codeine but less powerful than oxycodone at equal doses.
 Other narcotics such as Vicodin and Lortab are both forms of hydrocodone that also contain acetaminophen.
-Hydromorphone is also a semi-synthetic narcotic, but it is a derivative of morphine.
+Hydromorphone is also a semi-synthetic narcotic, and also a derivative of morphine.
 Dilaudid is a common trade name of hydromorphone.
-Both of these opioids have a high potential for abuse and addiction with dangerous side effects on the user.
+Both of these opioids have a high potential for abuse, addiction, and dangerous side effects for the user.

 Abuse of hydrocodone or hydromorphone is dangerous and results in physical reactions such as: Anxiety, drowsiness, itching, headache, blurred vision, dry mouth, and ringing in the ears.
-More serious side effects that may potentially be fatal include: Trouble breathing, rapid heartbeat or slowed heartbeat, and an overdose of these and all opioids could result in death.
+More serious side effects that may potentially be fatal include: Trouble breathing, rapid heartbeat, and slowed heartbeat.
+An overdose of these and all opioids could result in death.
 As with all opioids, alcohol can increase the severity of side effects and increase the risk of overdose.

 Opiate Withdrawal Symptoms